-by Ken Ham and Tim Lovett
+by Ken Ham & Tim Lovett

-The account of Noah and the Ark is one of the most widely known events in the history of mankind.
+The account of Noah and the ark is one of the most widely known events in the history of mankind.
 Unfortunately, like other Bible accounts, it is often taken as a mere fairy tale.

-The Bible, though, is the true history book of the universe, and in that light, the most-asked questions about the Ark and Flood of Noah can be answered with authority and confidence.
+The Bible, though, is the true history book of the universe, and in that light, the most-asked questions about the ark and flood of Noah can be answered with authority and confidence.

-How large was Noah's Ark?
+How Large Was Noah's Ark?

-The length of the ark shall be three hundred cubits, its width fifty cubits, and its height thirty cubits (Genesis 6:15).
+The length of the ark 300 cubits, its breadth 50 cubits, and its height 30 cubits.
+(Genesis 6:15)

-Unlike many whimsical drawings that depict the Ark as some kind of overgrown houseboat (with giraffes sticking out the top), the Ark described in the Bible was a huge vessel.
-Not until the late 1800s was a ship built that exceeded the capacity of Noah's Ark.
+Unlike many whimsical drawings that depict the ark as some kind of overgrown houseboat (with giraffes sticking out the top), the ark described in the Bible was a huge vessel.
+Not until the late 1800s was a ship built that exceeded the capacity of Noah's ark.

-The dimensions of the Ark are convincing for two reasons: the proportions are like that of a modern cargo ship, and it is about as large as a wooden ship can be built.
-The cubit gives us a good indication of size.1 Using the most likely cubit length, an ancient royal cubit of at least 20.4 inches (0.518 m), we know that the Ark must have been no less than 510 feet (155 m) long, 85 feet (26 m) wide, and 51 feet (16 m) high.
+The dimensions of the ark are convincing for two reasons: the proportions are like that of a modern cargo ship, and it is about as large as a wooden ship can be built.
+The cubit gives us a good indication of size.1 Using the most likely cubit length, an ancient royal cubit of at least 20.4 inches (0.518 m), we know that the ark must have been no less than 510 feet (155 m) long, 85 feet (26 m) wide, and 51 feet (16 m) high.
 In the Western world, wooden sailing ships never got much longer than about 330 feet (100 m), yet the ancient Greeks built vessels at least this size 2,000 years earlier.
-China built huge wooden ships in the 1400s that may have been as large as the Ark.
-The biblical Ark is one of the largest wooden ships of all time-a mid-sized cargo ship by today's standards.
+China built huge wooden ships in the 1400s that may have been as large as the ark.
+The biblical ark is one of the largest wooden ships of all time-a mid-size cargo ship by today's standards.

-How could Noah build the Ark?
+How Could Noah Build the Ark?

-The Bible does not tell us that Noah and his sons built the Ark by themselves.
+The Bible does not tell us that Noah and his sons built the ark by themselves.
 Noah could have hired skilled laborers or had relatives, such as Methuselah and Lamech, help build the vessel.
-However, nothing indicates that they could not-or that they did not-build the Ark themselves in the time allotted.
+However, nothing indicates that they could not-or that they did not-build the ark themselves in the time allotted.
 The physical strength and mental processes of men in Noah's day was at least as great (quite likely even superior) to our own.2 They certainly would have had efficient means for harvesting and cutting timber, as well as for shaping, transporting, and erecting the massive beams and boards required.